 - a.
 Staff.
 New staff members will receive this policy via the Match Education Employee Handbook.
 With supervisor permission, Match Education staff members will have access to the following computing resources through their classrooms, offices, library media centers, and/or computer and mobile labs: e-mail including conferencing and collaboration tools, web hosting, online subscription databases and information services, Match Education servers for secure file storage, and all resources and tools found on the internet/world wide web.
 Computing resources at Match Education may change as technology develops.
 These changes will fall within the purview of this policy as well. - b.
 Students.
 Students will have appropriate access to the internet and the Match Education networks through the schools' computers to fulfill school related tasks.
-Students may only use Match computing systems for educational purposes. - c.
-Other Users.
+Students may only use Match computing systems for educational purposes.
+Students (and, for Match School students, their families) will receive this policy via the Student and Family Handbook or it will be separately distributed. - C. Other Users.
 Guest accounts may be established.
-Temporary staff, for example (e.g., long term substitutes, service vendors, interns, student teachers, community education instructors, volunteers), may have guest accounts.
+Temporary staff or independent contractors, for example (e.g., long term substitutes, service vendors, interns, student teachers, community education instructors, therapy specialists, volunteers), may have guest accounts.
 A guest's access may be limited.